Data-Advantage/vibestack/1-create/README.md

   - [ ] Activation optimization approach
   - [ ] Key acquisition metrics and economics

+- [ ] Developed marketing content including:
+  - [ ] Value proposition
+  - [ ] Key messaging for target audience
+  - [ ] Website structure outline
+  - [ ] Content for main landing page sections

+- [ ] Deployed landing page with:
+  - [ ] Compelling design based on marketing content
+  - [ ] Waitlist/email signup functionality
+  - [ ] Clear call-to-action elements
+  - [ ] Vercel deployment with accessible URL

 - [ ] Created database schema with:
   - [ ] Tables for all key entities in your application
   - [ ] Defined relationships between tables
   - [ ] Appropriate data types and constraints
   - [ ] SQL ready to implement in Supabase

-- [ ] Developed marketing content including:
-  - [ ] Value proposition
-  - [ ] Key messaging for target audience
-  - [ ] Website structure outline
-  - [ ] Content for main landing page sections

-- [ ] Initial app implementation with:
+- [ ] Implemented working prototype with:
   - [ ] Basic app functionality deployed online
   - [ ] Database connected and functioning
   - [ ] Core user flows working as expected
+  - [ ] Navigation structure completed
   - [ ] URL where you can access your working application

 **What's Next**: On Day 2, you'll gather feedback on your initial app and begin refining both the user experience and functionality based on that feedback.